google/macops-planb/README.md

 * Install required Cocoa Pod(s) with `pod install`

-* Compile the program with `xcodebuild -workspace planb.xcworkspace -scheme planb -configuration Release`
+* Compile the program with `xcodebuild -workspace planb.xcworkspace -scheme planb -configuration Release`.
+It will appear in `./Build/Products/Release/planb`

 The planb binary must be run as `root` in order to install packages.
 It will run on its own without any external dependencies.